sajoy/code102/schedule/thursday.md

   * Push your work to your repo (`git push origin feature/thursday`)
   * Now do a pull request from your repo's "Pull Request" page to the master branch of one of your classmate's repos
   * By the end of the evening, everyone should have made a pull request **and** responded to a pull request
-  * Note that if you make changes in your branch and push before the pull request is accepted or closed, the pull request updates automagically
+  * Note that if you make changes in your branch (locally) and push (to your remote) before the pull request is accepted or closed, the pull request updates automagically
-* 8:30pm - Recap, Q&A
+* 8:45pm - Recap, Q&A

 [Back to main README](/README.md) | [Friday](/schedule/friday.md)